goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/25.webp)

 In the above image, the U-Net predicts the noise in a step wise manner.
-The scheduler is responsible for removing it. (indicated by the "-" sign)
+The scheduler is responsible for removing it (indicated by the "-" sign).

 Let's understand how it works.